seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 My knees shall grow to th' ground but I'll get mercy.
 Help me, dear sister, in a deed so virtuous
 The powers of all women will be with us.
-Most royal brother--
+Most royal brother - /

-They kneel.
+*\[They kneel.]*

 **Hippolyta**
-/ Sir, by our tie of marriage--
+/ Sir, by our tie of marriage -

 **Emilia**
-By your own spotless honor--
+By your own spotless honor - /

 **Hippolyta**
 / By that faith,
-That fair hand, and that honest heart you gave me--
+That fair hand, and that honest heart you gave me -

 **Emilia**
 By that you would have pity in another,
-By your own virtues infinite--
+By your own virtues infinite - /

 **Hippolyta**
 / By valor,
-By all the chaste nights I have ever pleas'd you--
+By all the chaste nights I have ever pleas'd you -

 **Theseus**
-These are strange conjurings.
+These are strange conjurings. /

 **Pirithous**
 / Nay then I'll in too.

 *\[Kneels.]*
 By all our friendship, sir, by all our dangers,
-By all you love most--wars, and this sweet lady--
+By all you love most - wars, and this sweet lady -

 **Emilia**
 By that you would have trembled to deny
-A blushing maid--
+A blushing maid - /

 **Hippolyta**
 / By your own eyes, by strength,
 In which you swore I went beyond all women,
-Almost all men, and yet I yielded, Theseus--
+Almost all men, and yet I yielded, Theseus -

 **Pirithous**
 To crown all this, by your most noble soul,
 Which cannot want due mercy, I beg first.

 **Hippolyta**
-Next hear my prayers.
+Next hear my prayers. /

 **Emilia**
 / Last let me entreat, sir.

 **Pirithous**
-For mercy.
+For mercy. /

 **Hippolyta**
-/ Mercy.
+/ Mercy. /

 **Emilia**
 / Mercy on these princes.